Theme

 Sana is an NVIDIA Labs codebase for efficient high-resolution image and video generation.

 The repository presents Sana as a broader media-generation family, with Sana image models, Sana-1.5, Sana-Sprint, Sana-Video, training and inference pipelines, model zoo links, diffusers and ComfyUI support, post-training materials, and newer world-model work.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is